A Model of Dark Matter and Energy: Discussion

 Admittedly we have studied only a simplified model of the visible universe but it is sufficiently realistic to take away two lessons:

 (1) Dark energy does not exist as a separate entity.
 It was a misidentification of one part of dark matter which is composed of electrically-charged extremely-massive primordial black holes.

 (2) The observed magnitude of the cosmological constant $|\Lambda| \sim (meV)^4$ is not surprisingly small but is closely equal to the mean mass density of the universe.
-The distinguished authors in \cite{Abbott,Barr,Weinberg,BP,Wilczek} provide clever explanations for an alleged smallness.
+Distinguished authors have provided clever explanations for an alleged smallness.
 They assume, however, that the theory of gravity beyond Einstein is based on quantum theories of fields or strings, although we do not yet know this as an established fact.

-Our first argument for the existence of PEMBHs arose from saturating the holographic maximum entropy bound.
+Our first argument for the existence of PEMNSs arose from approaching the holographic maximum entropy bound.
 This would be more compelling if the entropy of the universe were shown to be, as we suspect, a truly meaningful and useful concept.
 Regrettably this has not really happened, because it presently lacks a sufficiently rigorous underlying mathematical basis.

-Our second argument favouring PEMBHs is that they can replace the notion of dark energy which was a term inserted into the Friedmann equation to parametrise the observed accelerating expansion.
-Dark energy required repulsive gravity which contradicted the fact that gravity is always attractive.
+Our second argument favouring PEMNSs is that they can replace the notion of dark energy which was a term inserted into the Friedmann equation to parametrise the observed accelerating expansion.
+Dark energy required repulsive gravity which contradicted the assumption that gravity is always attractive.

-It seems more natural to ascribe the accelerated expansion \cite{Riess,Perlmutter} to the other long-range force, electromagnetism.
-The same-sign charges of our PEMBHs can provide sufficient Coulomb electromagnetic repulsion.
-As we have shown, it can generate a cosmological constant of the correct magnitude and the observed equation of state with high accuracy.
+It seems more natural to ascribe the accelerated expansion to the other long-range force, electromagnetism.
+The same-sign charges of our PEMNSs can provide sufficient Coulomb electromagnetic repulsion.
+As we have shown, it can generate a cosmological parameter $\Lambda(t_0)$ of the correct magnitude and the observed equation of state with high accuracy.

-At first sight, our model appeared counterintuitive because at the largest length scales it seemed obvious to assume that gravitation dominates.
+At first sight, our model appears counterintuitive because at the largest length scales it seemed obvious to assume that gravitation dominates.
 But this assumption need not be true in Nature.
 In our model we actually have different regimes of length scales, and only in the one characterising the Solar System, galaxies and clusters, does gravity dominate while, at larger, truly-cosmological scales, electromagnetism takes over from gravity again.

 Based on our model and the precision of the wide-separation expansion in $1/r$ we have predicted that the equation of state associated with the cosmological constant to be $\omega = -1$ to $O(10^{-14})$ accuracy and therefore, since CMB perturbations are much larger, this deviation from $\omega = -1$ is likely long to remain unobservable experimentally.
 If and when there emerges a convincing (quantum?)gravity theory beyond Einstein, it could possibly give further corrections to the equation of state.
 We suspect, however, that such corrections, if they exist, would be even smaller than the error arising from the wide-separation approximation.